ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/snippets.rst

-possible for them to hold dynamic content, ExpressionEngine tags, other variables, PHP, etc. They shine when you need to reuse dynamic information, but don't need the extra overhead of access control or separate preferences of an embedded template. `User-defined Global Variables <user_defined.html>`_ are the polar opposites, expanded at the very end of all template parsing, and should be used for static text, HTML, JavaScript, and other static content that would not affect other tags and variables on the template.
+possible for them to hold dynamic content, ExpressionEngine tags, other variables, PHP, etc. They shine when you need to reuse dynamic information, but don't need the extra overhead of access control or separate preferences of an embedded template. :doc:`User-defined Global Variables <user_defined>` are the polar opposites, expanded at the very end of all template parsing, and should be used for static text, HTML, JavaScript, and other static content that would not affect other tags and variables on the template.